talalzd/bikeshareproject/README.md

 - Created a repo a local repo
 - Created a remote repo
 - The name of the python file to run is python.py
+- Pushed the changes to the remote repo